bixb922/crank-organ/doc-software/README.md

 flowchart LR
    S[cell phone]-->|WiFi| AP[Microcontroller as access point]
 ```

+See [General Configuration](#general-configuration) for more details to configure WiFi.

 ### WiFi AP mode and PC with Windows

 If you are using this "option 3" (AP on the microcontroller) on Windows you may see a message like saying that the WiFi access point is "using older security standards".
 MicroPython is configures the AP for "WPA2 Personal", which as of 2026 is in general considered safe for home networks.